 Try out these dog photography tips if you find your library is lacking some more recent photos of your pup.

 Dogs are central members of a household.
 They play many different parts: your morning walking partner, cuddle buddy, and even confidant.
-Gather around them during your next family game night or rainy afternoon with a personalized photo puzzle.
-Consider some of the following shots to turn into a puzzle:
+Gather around them during your next family dinner or rainy afternoon with a custom photo book.
+Consider some of the following shots to add to your photo book:

-Whatever photo or photos you decide will be sure to spark conversation, bring up fond memories, and reinforce the gratitude you have for your pet.
+Whatever photos you decide will be sure to spark conversation, bring up fond memories, and reinforce the gratitude you have for your pet.